Sci. Aging Knowl. Environ., 24 October 2001

 Death and Aging, Together at Last

-Abstract: Researchers may have discovered the missing link between cell death and aging, pathways that until now have seemed not to overlap.
-In two papers in the 19 October issue of Cell, they show that Sir2, a protein that promotes longevity in yeast and worms, counteracts the destructive tendencies of p53, a protein that determines whether cells with mutilated DNA will undergo apoptosis.
-The findings raise the possibility that Sir2 increases life-span by keeping cells from offing themselves and support the theory that programmed cell death might be involved in aging.
+Now researchers think they've discovered a missing link, a protein that participates in the life-or-death discussions taking place on both sides of the room.
+In two papers in the 19 October issue of Cell, Leonard Guarente of the Massachusetts Institute of Technology (MIT) and his collaborators show that Sir2, a protein that promotes longevity in yeast and worms, binds to p53, a protein that determines whether cells with mutilated DNA will undergo apoptosis.
+This molecular association counteracts p53's destructive tendencies, permitting cells to survive an assault by DNA-damaging agents.
+The findings raise the possibility that Sir2 increases life-span by keeping cells from offing themselves.
+And they support the theory that programmed cell death might be involved in aging.

 Science of Aging Knowledge Environment.
 ISSN 1539-6150